 Why visit Ephesus?
-These ruins are one of the largest excavated ancient Greek/ Roman/ Christian cities in the world.
-Everyone I spoke to said it was a must stop if you are in Turkey.
-Cappadocia, the other must see place, is far to the eastern interior of Turkey.
+These ruins are one of the world’s largest excavated ancient Greek/ Roman/ Christian cities.
+Everyone I spoke to said it was a must-stop if you are in Turkey.
+Cappadocia, the other must-see place, is far from Turkey’s eastern interior.
 Plus I found no information as to how wheelchair accessible it is.
-Thus my mom and I decided stay out west along the coast.
+Thus my mom and I decided to stay out west along the coast.

 Everyone comes to Ephesus by tour bus, taxi, or hired car.
 I came by hired sedan car arranged by the hotel.
 I did no research for other wheelchair friendly transportation options.
 The length of the walkable grounds are roughly a mile and a half long.
 Very succinctly 75% was manageable and the other 25%, in a middle stretch, was too treacherous for me.
 The park’s pathway is mostly 4×4 wood rails laid down along side each other.
 The other stretches are large marble slabs and modern cobblestones.
 This means it is bumpy but an even, rhythmic bumpy.
 And all of this is flat or on a mild grade.
 The too treacherous part for me in the middle was on a grade, rough, uneven, and irregular stone path.